outofcoffee/imposter/README.md

 Note: See the _Usage_ section for the required arguments, and the examples below.

-## Docker container
+## Running as a Docker container

-The easiest way to get started is to use an Imposter Docker container:
+The easiest way to get started is to use an Imposter Docker container, such as:

+    docker run -ti -p 8443:8443 outofcoffee/imposter-rest [args]

+### Docker images

+The following images are available:

 * `outofcoffee/imposter-rest:latest`
 * `outofcoffee/imposter-openapi:latest`
 * `outofcoffee/imposter-hbase:latest`
 * `outofcoffee/imposter-sfdc:latest`

-For example:

-    docker run -ti -p 8443:8443 outofcoffee/imposter-rest [args]

 _Note:_ There is also a base container that does not enable any plugins:

     outofcoffee/imposter:latest

-You can use this to create your own custom images.
+You can use the base image to create your own custom images.

+### Example

+If you want to run Imposter using Docker, use:

+    docker run -ti -p 8443:8443 \
+            -v /path/to/config:/opt/imposter/config \
+            outofcoffee/imposter-rest [args]

+...ensuring that you choose the right image for the plugin you wish to use.

-## Java
+## Running as a standalone Java application

 If Docker isn't your thing, or you want to build Imposter yourself, you can create a standlone JAR file.
 See the _Build_ section below.

 Once, built, you can run the JAR as follows:

+    java -jar distro/build/libs/imposter.jar \
+            --plugin <plugin class> \
+            --configDir <config dir> \
+            [args]

+...ensuring that you choose the right plugin class for the plugin you want to use, for example:

-    java -jar distro/build/libs/imposter.jar [args]
+    java -jar distro/build/libs/imposter.jar \
+            --plugin com.gatehill.imposter.plugin.rest.RestPluginImpl \
+            --configDir /path/to/config \
+            [args]

 # Usage